The AI-Ready Non-Profit Back Office · Part 03

 For most of the time I've worked in operations and technology, a custom software problem had exactly two answers.
 The first was to find the closest SaaS product that fit, accept that it solved about 60% of what you needed, build workarounds for the rest, and pay a monthly invoice for the privilege.
 The second was to skip the tool entirely and absorb the manual process — knowing it was inefficient, knowing it would still be there next year, and not having a better option.

-Both of those were genuine answers for a long time.
-I'm not describing the 1990s.
-I'm describing 2022.
+Both of those were genuine answers for a long time — as recently as 2022.

 What has changed since then is not incremental.
 AI-assisted development has made it possible for someone with deep domain knowledge — who understands the problem, the constraints, and the edge cases — to build custom solutions without a development team.
 The translation from expertise to working software no longer requires a team of people with complementary technical skills.
 The domain knowledge remains entirely human.
 The translation process is now shared.